Ahatsistari: Legacy

 Ahatsistari is a significant figure in the story of St. Isaac Jogues as well as the martyr René Groupil.
 He is one of the most notable success stories of Catholic conversions of Native Americans.
-For St. Isaac Jogues and René Groupil, their torture by their Iroquois captors led to them being canonized by the Catholic church.
+For St. Isaac Jogues and René Groupil, their torture by their Haudenosaunee captors led to them being canonized by the Catholic church.
 As he was not a member of the clergy, Ahatsistari has not been recognized by the Catholic church.

-Since Ahatsistari was a notable warrior and role model for Huron men, Ahatsistari’s conversion to Christianity inspired many of his tribesmen to convert as well.
+Since Ahatsistari was a notable warrior and role model for Wendat men, Ahatsistari’s conversion to Christianity inspired many of his tribesmen to convert as well.
 Specifically, upon his death, several friends of his converted to Christianity to ensure that they would be reunited with Ahatsistari upon their deaths.
 It is likely that many of these converts, including Ahatsistari himself, were motivated at least in part by the fact that the Jesuits would allow them increased access to firearms, which would then increase their abilities as warriors and the strength of the tribe as a whole.